TEPS Procedure Guide

 employer must file a TEPS

-for each pension system administered.
-(For employers who do
+Employer Authorization Form for each pension system administered.
+You may

 also request a TEPS Employer Authorization Form by calling

 the Division of Pensions and Benefits at (609) 777-2115.

 be faxed, with cancelled check, to 866-568-2495.
 You will then receive the TEPS access instructions and confirmation of your enrollment as the formal indication that you can begin using the system.
 Please retain a copy of this form for your records.

 is prenoted to ensure that the Division has the correct banking